- JST Home

 The Joint Safety Team (JST) is a researcher-led organization focused on improving the culture of safety in chemical laboratories at the University of Minnesota.
 The JST consists of all graduate student or postdoc Laboratory Safety Officers (LSOs) within the Departments of CHEM and CEMS.
 We also welcome any other interested graduate students or postdocs to participate.
 If you are interested in supporting our objective, meeting new people, or improving your leadership skills, then please email firstname.lastname@example.org or attend the next monthly meeting to get involved!

-There is new online training course required for anyone working with chemicals.
+A new online training course required for anyone working with chemicals.
 All university staff members, faculty members, and students who use, purchase, or are "potentially exposed to one or more chemical hazards" are required by the Occupational Safety & Health Administration's (OSHA) revised Hazard Communication Standard to be trained on changes to the standard.
-Everyone who works around hazardous materials must be trained on the changes to the standard by December 1, 2013.
+Everyone who works around hazardous materials must be trained immediately.
 Go to http://z.umn.edu/umnghstraining to complete this online training.

 October 01, 2013: Journal of Chemical Education